CBEP-SoCB-Details/FOCB_Nutrients/Analysis/FOCB_DIN_Analysis.md

 smaller number of months, or both.

 Only one site (KVL84, Knightville Landing, in South Portland) has fewer than five DIN values.
-It and was dropped, above, for lack of recent data.
+It was dropped, above, for lack of recent data.

 With the relatively low sample sizes and uneven sampling histories for most sites, complex models may perform poorly.
 Interactions with year,